Special School Outreach

 The vision for Special School Outreach in Stoke-on-Trent is a provision that:

-- Enables pupils who have a statement / Education, Health and Care (EHC) plan/ diagnosis of a special need to participate fully in the life and work of mainstream settings;
+- Enables pupils who have an Education, Health and Care (EHC) Plan/ diagnosis of a special need to participate fully in the life and work of mainstream settings;

 - Works collaboratively with other support services to remove barriers of achievement by building capacity, sustainability and confidence in our mainstream settings.

-If your child attends a mainstream school and has a statement / EHC plan / diagnosis of a special educational need, he / she may require additional support from a special school specialist.
+If your child attends a mainstream school and has an EHC Plan / diagnosis of a special educational need, he / she may require additional support from a special school specialist.
 This may be for various reasons associated with your child's special educational needs.

 Each of the four special schools from within the city deliver outreach support in accordance with their own specialism.
 That is: